 Oz the Great and Powerful (2013) Directed by Sam Raimi.
 With James Franco, Rachel Weisz, Mila Kunis, Zach Braff and Michelle Williams.

 Save for a few pockets of civilisation unaware of the modern world, most people seem to have a fairly good idea what the Wizard of Oz is.
 Beyond that, millions cherish it as a classic for all time.
 Gaining acceptance by adding to its legacy is any one of brave, brilliant or terribly ill-advised.
-Maybe all.
+Maybe all three.

 Once we arrive in Oz, we’re gifted with an explosion of colour and vibrancy that sets out to overwhelm the senses.
-And while it temporarily succeeds, there’s no getting away from the fact that much of what we’re looking at was drawn on a computer.
-Of course, expecting anything else from a modern day blockbuster would be naive, but the CGI often robs the film of that sense of ‘touch and feel’ that a real, in camera, on location effect can have.
+And while it temporarily succeeds, there is no escaping the fact that much of what we’re looking at was drawn on a computer.
+Of course, expecting anything else from a modern day blockbuster would be naive, but the CGI often robs the film of that sense of ‘touch and feel’ that a real, in-camera, on location effect can have.
 To this end, the 1939 film looks infinitely better.

 I can’t say that Raimi has made a bad film here but he certainly hasn’t made a great one.
 In the end, the negatives more than cancel out the positives, and while you might find it passable entertainment for a rainy afternoon, it’s hard to imagine that in 70-odd years from now, people will hold it dear to their hearts.
 3/5